 I encourage you to take this simple step in order to start decluttering now.
 Get two bins and designate them “trash” and “donate”.
 Place them in convenient areas in your home.
 You don’t need to have a set in most rooms like I do, but at least have a few placed around your home so that it will be easy for you to utilize them.
 Make a point to determine what to do with each unused thing you come across, instead of just pushing it to the side to deal with later.
 And then once you have made your decision, put it out of your mind and move on to the next thing.

 And have fun with this!
 Make these bins a part of your décor and match them to your space.
-I typically buy some cute wicker or fabric baskets from Target for my donate bins and a small room matching trash can for the trash bin.
+I typically buy some cute wicker or fabric baskets from Target (click if you’d like to shop there) for my donate bins and a small room matching trash can for the trash bin.
 Just because you are sorting things you no longer want does not mean that it has to be done in an ugly way.